palantir/date-time-formatter-rs/date-time-formatter/README.md

-## About date-time-formatter-rs
+## About date-time-formatter

-'date-time-formatter-rs' is a Rust crate that provides a simple and efficient way to parse and format date and time values.
+'date-time-formatter' is a Rust crate that provides a simple and efficient way to parse and format date and time values.
 It is a rewrite of a subset of the Java time library, and aims to match its behaviour.

 This ports DateTimeFormatterBuilder 1:1 from Java into Rust, with the following simplifying assumptions: